stiles/dodgers/index.markdown

     {% endfor %}
   </div>

+<h3 class="visual-subhead">Projected <span class="win">wins</span> this season</h3>
+<p class="chart-chatter">This chart shows the Dodgers' actual <span class="underline-wins">wins</span> so far, the projected <span class="underline-mean-projection">mean</span> number of final wins and the 95% <span class="highlight-ci">confidence interval</span> around that projection.</p>
+<div id="wins-projection-chart-ci" class="chart-container"></div>
+<p class="note">Note: The projection is based on 10,000 simulations.
+For games played, it shows actual wins.
+For future games, it simulates outcomes by randomly drawing from the Dodgers' win/loss results so far this season, then calculates the mean and a 95% confidence range.</p>

 <h3 class="visual-subhead">Cumulative <span class="win">wins</span>: Then and now</h3>
 <p class="chart-chatter">Since moving to LA, the Dodgers have won the World Series seven times: 2024, 2020, 1988, 1981, 1965, 1963 and 1959.
 Compare this year's win trajectory with the past.</p>